denizhacisalihoglu/denizhacisalihoglu/README.md

 In my free time, you can find me going on a motorcycle tour in the city, playing flute, or sculping ceramic clay or working on personal projects to stay up-to-date with the latest developments in my field.
 Feel free to take a look at my projects and contributions on GitHub, and don't hesitate to reach out if you have any questions or would like to collaborate on a project.
 Thank you for visiting my profile!

-🌱 I’m currently learning tailwind and react
+🌱 I’m currently learning Tailwind CSS and React.

 ### :fire: My Stats